Libby Kosmala: Other activities

 She played a part in the introduction of disabled parking permits in South Australia, after accumulating and refusing to pay many parking fines for parking too long in a fifteen-minute parking area.
 She won a court case against the City of Adelaide on the issue, but was asked to pay her court costs, which were covered by an anonymous donor.

 In 2013, Kosmala became the inaugural patron of Technical Aid to the Disabled South Australia (TADSA), a charity that aims to help people with disabilities overcome problems by designing and building or modifying devices where no other solution is readily available.
 Kosmala's first contact with TADSA was as a client in the late 1970s.
 In rifle shooting, competitors ordinarily lie flat to shoot.
 As she is in a wheelchair this was not possible, so she needed something to rest upon, and also have a place for her ammunition.
 TADSA built a table for Kosmala to alleviate this problem.
-As she had to take it with her for international competitions, it had to be a light weight folding table (Kosmala would pack it in her suitcase).
+As she had to take it with her for international competitions, it had to be a lightweight folding table (Kosmala would pack it in her suitcase).
 She said "It's probably fair to say that this table (which has been to 10 Paralympic Games) has helped me win my gold medals."